 We have compiled the top tips for fast ways to learn Korean on the blog for your convenience.
 Some of our top tips include the following:

 - Studying words based on Hangeul and not Romanizations

 - Using flashcards

 - Enrolling in a structured language course (online or offline)

 - Discover fun learning methods to use for studying the language

 If you want to be faster in terms of reading in Korean, this separate article can help you with that.

 Is Korean worth learning?

 It might be a language only spoken in South Korea, but it’ll be extremely helpful to learn if you visit or live here.
-In addition, it’s is a fun language to take up as a hobby.
-Lastly, the world is being taken over by Korean culture, movies, music, and dramas right now – and your viewing and listening experiences will be more enjoyable when you can understand what they’re saying!
+In addition, it’s a fun language to take up as a hobby.
+Lastly, the world is being taken over by Korean culture, movies, music, and Korean drama series right now – and your viewing and listening experiences will be more enjoyable when you can understand what they’re saying!

-Do you feel that Korean is a fun language that’s not too hard to learn?
+Do you still find Korean to be the hardest language to learn?
+Or do you already find Korean to be an interesting language?
 Let us know in the comments!
-And once you’re ready, head over to www.90daykorean.com to start your Korean learning journey!
+And once you’re ready, head over to www.90daykorean.com to start your journey in learning Korean!